Beginnings

 Directors

-Kathryn Fray has been performing for over 20 years begining in the UK, where she won awards for acting, singing and improvisation.
-Kathryn trained at one of Europe’s most prestigious Drama Schools and has performed in a variety of productions and genre, including in Racine’s Iphigenia, Shakespeare’s Juliet and Mistress Ford, Brecht’s The Good Person of Szechuan as Shen Te/Shui Ta, Sondheim’s Company as Marta , and Chekhov’s The Three Sisters as Natasha .
-She worked with renowned British director Michael Winterbottom, in his 1997 film I Want You, before completing the 3 Year Acting Diploma at the Arts·Ed School of Acting, London.
-After graduating she worked in some of London's well known venues, first in the Opera Brundibar, and then as Bobbie Michelle in Last of the Red Hot Lovers.
-She came to Australia to tour NSW in the award winning Theatre in Education show L’Amour est Bazarre, returning to the UK to perform in a new hit play Revolving Door at the Edinburgh Fringe Festival 2003.
-After some TV and short film work, Kathryn moved back to Australia where she performed as Snug in The Popular Mechanicals; Emma Goldman in Assassins (Warehaus Theatre, QPAC 2005); Lizzie Phagan/Sally Slaton in Parade (Warehaus Theatre, QPAC 2006), Georgie in The Full Monty (Lickety Split Productions, QPAC 2006), Lady Juanita in The Queensland Shakespeare Ensemble’s reworking of Much Ado about Nothing 2007, and has worked on a locally produced feature film.
-As well as playing various roles in 23rd Productions' season of staged readings – Cool Britannia, Kathryn appeared as Marley and Helen in the Queensland Premiere of Motortown in August 2008, which received outstanding reviews
+Kathryn Fray trained at one of Europe’s most prestigious Drama Schools and has worked with renowned British director Michael Winterbottom.
+After graduating she worked in London, first as Annette in the premiere of the opera Brundibar, and as Bobbie Michelle in Last of the Red Hot Lovers.
+Kathryn then came to Australia and toured NSW in the award winning L’Amour est Bizarre, returning to the UK to perform at the Edinburgh Fringe Festival.
+After some TV and short film work, Kathryn moved back to Australia where her performances include as Emma Goldman Assassins (Warehaus Theatre, QPAC 2005); Lizzie Phagan/Sally Slaton Parade (Warehaus Theatre, QPAC 2006), Georgie The Full Monty (Lickety Split Productions, QPAC 2006), Lady Juanita Much Ado about Nothing (The Queensland Shakespeare Ensemble, 2007), Hostess The Merry Wives of Windsor and Viola Twelfth Night (4MBS Classic Players 2010 and 2011), and on a locally produced feature film.
+She has also worked on various corporate, commercial and television productions.

 Christopher graduated from Queensland University of Technology with a Bachelor of Fine Arts (BFA Acting) in 2002.
 His Theatre credits include: ANATOMY TITUS: FALL OF ROME (Qtc and Bell Shakespeare Company) HOODS* (Realtv, Sydney Opera House & RAV) BEAUTIFUL.
 (And moor) Forward Movement and Springboard Theatre Company’s THE LARAMIE PROJECT , 23rd Productions CLOSER.
 QLD Theatre Company: – The multi award -winning production of PROOF, Premier Drama Awards, The Works Play Readings & Young Playwrights Awards., LA Boite Theatre: National Tour of ZIGZAG STREET.
 Restaged Histories Project: OMON RA , TRIVIA (Bunker Productions) SLEEPING AROUND (Downstairs Belvoir).
 Other credits include: THE ORACLE (Osmosis Dance Theatre) and STAINED (Storm the Barricade) His Film credits include: Jucy, Sinngh is King, AFI Award winning Unfinished Sky, All My Friends Are Leaving Brisbane, The Horseman His Television credits include: The Strip, Monarch Cove, The Starter Wife and Love Bytes.
 In 2006 Christopher was nominated for a Mathilda Award for Best Emerging talent.
 In 2009 Christopher will attend Masterclasses at The Ivana Chubbuck Studio in Los Angeles, California after receiving a 2008 Lord Mayors Young and Emerging Artists Fellowship.
 He is also one of Queensland Theatre Company’s Emerging Artists for 2009 and will appear in: Youth & Educations The Exception and the Rule, by Bertolt Brecht, School of Arts, by Bille Brown and finally Arthur Miller’s classic The Crucible.